Human Resources Committee charter

 4.5 Minutes

-Minutes of each meeting of the Committee will be prepared by the Secretary or their staff, and provided to members for review and approval at the next meeting of the Committee.
+1. Minutes of each meeting of the Committee will be prepared by the Board Secretariat and provided to members for review and approval at the next meeting of the Committee.
+The Chair will, as required, brief the Corporate Secretary and the Commissioner following in-camera sessions.

 4.6 Reading material

-Reading material for each Committee meeting will be available in both official languages and provided to Committee members by the Corporate Secretary.
-Every effort is to be made to allow Committee members at least two weekends for review of the material before the meetings.
+1. Reading material for each Committee meeting will be available in both official languages and provided to Committee members by the Board Secretariat.
+Every effort is to be made to allow Committee members at least two weekends to review the material before the meetings.
 Committee members will be expected to have read the material prior to the meeting and thus will be expected to participate fully in Committee discussions on the subject matter contained within the reading material.

 4.7 Legal Advice